GiovanniSalmeri/yellow-restrict/README.md

 ## How to restrict the access to one or more pages

-Add a `Restrict` setting at the top of a page to protect it and its descendant pages (top pages are considered children of the home page).
-The value of the setting is a comma separated list of users and/or groups that may access the page with their credentials.
-The names of groups are prepended with `@`.
+Add a `Restrict` [setting](https://github.com/annaesvensson/yellow-core#settings-page) at the top of a page to protect it and its descendant pages (top pages are considered children of the home page).
+The value of the setting is a comma separated list of users and groups that may access the page with their credentials.

+This extension relies on the [HTTP basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
+For sensitive data use it only over an encrypted connection (`https://`).
+For a simpler alternative there is the [Private extension](https://github.com/schulle4u/yellow-private).

+## How to define usernames, passwords and groups

-Usernames, passwords and groups are defined in a file `system/extensions/restrict.ini` with the following syntax:
+Usernames, passwords and groups are defined in a file `system/extensions/restrict.ini`, each user for line, with the following syntax:

 ```
 username:password:@group1,@group2...
 ```

 You can specify for each username zero or more groups it belongs to.
 All usernames belong moreover to an implicit group `@all`.

-This extension relies on the [HTTP basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
-For sensitive data use it only over an encrypted connection (`https://`).
-For a simpler alternative there is the [Private extension](https://github.com/schulle4u/yellow-extensions-schulle4u/tree/main/private).

 ## Examples